The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- Create a GitHub Organization
+- [ ] Create a GitHub Organization
-- Create a Scrum Board with tickets
+- [ ] Create a Scrum Board with tickets
-- Create the project repo with the project proposal in the markdown
+- [ ] Create the project repo with the project proposal in the markdown
+- [ ] Create all files and directories needed

 **Day 2**
-- Fetch Cat
+- [ ] Fetch the categories
+- [ ] Fetch the list of meals in each category
+- [ ] Fetch the meal data for a single meal

 **Day 3** (MVP due by the end of the day)
-- [ ] Ticket description and due date
+- [ ] Create the category dropdown
-- [ ] Ticket description and due date
+- [ ] Create meal list for selected category
-- [ ] Ticket description and due date
+- [ ] Create page with instructions for the specified meal

 **Day 4**
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
+- [ ] Styling and making the website pretty
-- [ ] Ticket description and due date
+- [ ] Implementing first stretch feature

 **Day 5**
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
+- [ ] Implementing second stretch feature
-- [ ] Ticket description and due date
+- [ ] Implementing third stretch feature

 ## Wireframes of each page in your application